-If you’re a guitar player looking to make a switch, the banjitar is a great instrument to play that.
-You’ll be able to use your guitar skills when playing the instrument while getting the twangy vibrancy of a banjo.
+If you’re a guitar player looking to make a switch, the banjitar is a great instrument to play.
+You’ll be able to use your guitar skills when playing the instrument while getting the twangy vibrancy of a real banjo.
 This can offer you a lot of new instrumentation possibilities both on-stage and in the studio.

 Best 6 String Banjo Guitars and Banjitars – Quick View

 The top choice on our list of the best 6-string banjo guitars is the Deering B6 6-String Banjo.
 This is a very high-quality banjitar instrument that was built with care and has all the bells and whistles you’re likely to want from one of these special instruments.
 This Deering banjo offers a genuine banjo sound along with the tuning capabilities of a guitar.